Anti-Collectivization Revolts — Bihor / Arad(1949)

 - The Anti-Collectivization Revolts — Bihor / Arad took place in 1949.
 1949 – 1962 (peak 1949–1953).

-- Who won the Anti-Collectivization Revolts — Bihor / Arad?
+- What was the outcome of the Anti-Collectivization Revolts — Bihor / Arad?

-- The Securitate + Militia + Security Troops were victorious against the Romanian peasantry (multiple villages).
+- The recorded outcome favored Securitate + Militia + Security Troops.

 - What was the significance of the Anti-Collectivization Revolts — Bihor / Arad?